barnes-c/terraform-openstack-puppet-instance/README.md

 # terraform-openstack-puppet-instance

-Repository to automate the provisioning of instances in the CERN OpenStack private cloud.
+Repository to automate the provisioning of puppet managed instances in the CERN OpenStack private cloud.

 ## Environment Setup